 - The regulatory victory offers a bit of relief but did not come soon enough to protect the company's profitability this year.
 The Thailand plant has been idle while waiting for the approvals, adding to costs, causing the company to adjust its margin projections down from 8-9% to 6-7% for 2019.

 Things are finally looking up for Harley-Davidson after EU and U.S. tariffs posed a serious threat to the company for more than a year.

-The Vietnam facility was supposed to inoculate Harley from any U.S. or China trade dust-ups, but had the EU import tariff stuck at 31% and then increased to 56% in 2021 as planned, it could have been a poison pill.
-Now that the tariff rate to import bikes from Vietnam to the EU will stay in the single digits, the move looks wise once again.
+The Thailand facility was supposed to inoculate Harley from any U.S. or China trade dust-ups, but had the EU import tariff stuck at 31% and then increased to 56% in 2021 as planned, it could have been a poison pill.
+Now that the tariff rate to import bikes from Thailand to the EU will stay in the single digits, the move looks wise once again.

 "We look forward to putting the burden and uncertainty of the European incremental tariffs behind us and we look forward to restoring roughly a $100 million of annualized margin which we expect to begin early in the second quarter of 2020," said Olin.

 The CFO said despite the good news, the company will still pay $100 million in tariffs this year, as it announced in January.

 Correction: A previous version misstated the location of Harley's new factory.